bbrrck/bbrrck.github.io/teaching/geo-num-2016/tp2.md

 </p>

 <p>
-Here are a few tips to make you Eigen code easier to read.
+Here are a few tips to make the Eigen code easier to read.
 {% highlight c++ %}
 // if A, B have the same number of cols,
 // don't do this